day8/re-frame/docs/Testing.md

   6. call view functions again (hiccup returned).
   7. check that the hiccup

-Which is all possible, if a little messy, and with one gotcha.
-After you change the value in `app-db` the subscription won't hold the new value straight away.
+Which is all possible, if a little messy.
-It won't get calculated until the next animationFrame.
-And the next animationFrame won't happen until you hand back control to the browser.
-I think.
-Untested.
-Please report back here if you try.
-And you might also be able to use `reagent.core/flush` to force the view to be updated.

 ## View Functions - Part 2B

-You can also use `with-redefs` on `subscribe` to stub out re-frame altogether:
+There is a very pragmatic method available to handle the impurity: use `with-redefs` to stub out `subscribe`.
+Like this:
 ```clj
 (defn subscription-stub [x]
   (atom